-Which of the Caribbeans's many shipwrecks should come top of your list as a scuba diver?
-Read on and discover our selection of the Caribbean’s top wreck dives below.
+Which of the Caribbeans's many wreck dives should come top of your list as a scuba diver?
+Read on and discover our selection of the Caribbean’s top wrecks for divers below, as chosen by our resident dive travel experts - including several experienced wreck divers.

-After centuries of seafaring, countless vessels have succumbed to the Caribbean’s fierce equatorial weather, unforgiving reefs, and merciless attacks.
-What’s more, many Caribbean islands have recognised the relevance of such wrecks as artificial reefs, resulting in an extra dose of deliberately scuttled vessels for divers to explore.
+After centuries of seafaring, countless vessels have succumbed to the Caribbean’s fierce equatorial weather, unforgiving reefs, and historical conflicts.
+What’s more, many Caribbean islands have recognised the relevance of such wrecks as artificial reefs, resulting in many deliberately scuttled vessels for divers to explore scattered around the Caribbean.

 Kittiwake, Grand Cayman